-Xi Jinping’s Report to the 19th CPC National Congress Has Been Translated into 10 Languages
+Xi Jinping’s Report to the 19th CPC National Congress Has Been Translated into Ten Languages

 FROM EIR DAILY ALERT

-Xi Jinping’s Report to the 19th CPC National Congress Has Been Translated into 10 Languages
+Xi Jinping’s Report to the 19th CPC National Congress Has Been Translated into Ten Languages

 Feb.
 11, 2018 (EIRNS)—In an effort to make widely available the Chinese President’s historic presentation at last year’s 19th National Congress of the Communist Party of China, the government has announced its publication in 10 foreign languages.
 The book, published by the Foreign Languages Press, is now available in English, French, Spanish, German, Japanese, Russian, Arabic, Portuguese, Vietnamese, and Lao, Xinhua reported.
 Delivered on Oct.
 18, 2017, the 66-page report was entitled “Secure a Decisive Victory in Building a Moderately Prosperous Society in All Respects and Strive for the Great Success of Socialism with Chinese Characteristics for a New Era.”